Last updated on .

 Union Station

 Three blocks make up historic 25th Street, ending at Union Station.
-Union Station is the home of two art galleries and four different museums that can all be visited on one ticket.
-US$7 for adults, US$4 for teens, and US$3 for children (as of April 2023) gives admission to the Spencer S. and Hope F. Eccles Rail Center, John M. Browning Firearms Museum, Browning-Kimball Classic Car Museum, Art Gallery at the Station, Myra Powell Art Gallery, and the Utah Cowboy and Western Heritage Museum.
-If we had more time, we would have visited these museums.
+Union Station is home to two art galleries and four different museums that can all be visited on one ticket.
+They include the Spencer S. and Hope F. Eccles Rail Center, Browning Firearms Museum, Browning-Kimball Car Museum, Gallery at the Station, the Myra Powell Gallery, and the Utah State Railroad Museum.
+They’re open Wednesday through Saturday from 11am to 4pm and adult admission is US$7 (as of April 2024).
+If we had more time, we would have stuck around to visit.

 Peery’s Egyptian Theatre